- With how standard computers are nowadays, you may wonder how many of them are in the world.

 Supercomputers are those giant towers of multiple systems working together for a singular purpose.
 They’re the fastest processing power, designed to handle trillions of data in a few seconds.

-Computers are used to analyze data obtained from space probes or make weather forecasts.
+Computers are used to analyze data from space probes or make weather forecasts.
 In addition, governments worldwide use these behemoths to help in nuclear research and for their spy agencies to break down data.

-Machines of this magnitude are costly, with the low end being several thousands of dollars.
+Machines of this magnitude are costly, with the low end being several thousand of dollars.
 But it’s not unheard of to learn about supercomputers costing many millions of dollars.
 Governments are more than willing to foot the bill.

 The data obtained from this is invaluable.
-The world’s fastest supercomputer changes almost yearly as even the slightest tweaks can make a massive difference.
+The world’s fastest supercomputer changes almost yearly, as even the slightest tweaks can make a massive difference.

 The current fastest is the Supercomputer Fugaku at the RIKEN Center for Computational Science located in Kobe, Japan.
 It has over seven million processing cores and over five million GB of memory.